 The Park Lane, though not cheap, offers beautiful views of the harbour.

 This article was written by Hiufu Wong and first published in July 2017.
-Last update: May 2024.
+Last update by Holly Booth: February 2025.